codecurious-bln/elixir_snake/docs/GUIDES.md

 ### 2. Draw a worm

-Our playing field is a grid of tiles, addressable like a coordinate system:
+As we are building a retro game, our playing field is a grid of cells, addressable like a coordinate system:

 * x-Axis: 21 Tiles (tile 0 to 20)
 * y-Axis: 18 Tiles (tile 0 to 17)